somehowchris/npr-mc1-frfr/README.md

 `utils.py` contains various helper functions and plotting functions.
 Also creates the complete combined results for the evaluation.

 `vectorstorage.py` is a subclass from the `Chromadb` package.
 This class manages a persistent vector storage for document embeddings using ChromaDB.
 It supports embedding, storing, retrieving, and managing document collections for similarity-based search.

+### assets
+Here we stored Images if we had or used some.

 ## Getting Started
 ```